Dominion of New England: Glorious Revolution and dissolution

-In effect, the dominion then collapsed, as local authorities in each colony seized dominion representatives and reasserted their earlier power.
+The dominion then effectively collapsed, as local authorities in each colony seized dominion representatives and reasserted their earlier power.
 In Plymouth, dominion councilor Nathaniel Clark was arrested on April 22, and previous governor Thomas Hinckley was reinstated.
-Rhode Island authorities organized a resumption of its charter with elections on May 1, but previous governor Walter Clarke refused to serve, and the colony continued without one.
+Rhode Island authorities resumed the colony's charter with elections on May 1, but previous governor Walter Clarke refused to serve, and the colony continued without one.
 In Connecticut, the earlier government was also rapidly readopted.
 New Hampshire was temporarily left without formal government, and came under de facto rule by Massachusetts Governor Simon Bradstreet.

 News of the Boston revolt reached New York by April 26, but Lieutenant Governor Nicholson did not take any immediate action.
-Andros managed during his captivity to have a message sent to Nicholson.
+Andros managed to send a message to Nicholson while in captivity.
 Nicholson received the request for assistance in mid-May, but he was unable to take any effective action due to rising tensions in New York, combined with the fact that most of Nicholson's troops had been sent to Maine.
 At the end of May, Nicholson was overthrown by local colonists supported by the militia in Leisler's Rebellion, and he fled to England.
 Leisler governed New York until 1691, when King William commissioned Colonel Henry Sloughter as its governor.
 Sloughter had Leisler tried on charges of high treason; he was convicted in a trial presided over by Joseph Dudley and then executed.

 Massachusetts and Plymouth

-The dissolution of the dominion presented legal problems for both Massachusetts and Plymouth.
+The dissolution of the dominion presented legal problems for Massachusetts and Plymouth.
 Plymouth never had a royal charter, and the charter of Massachusetts had been revoked.
-As a result, the restored governments lacked legal foundations for their existence, an issue that the political opponents of the leadership made it a point to raise.
-This was particularly problematic in Massachusetts, whose long frontier with New France saw its defenders recalled in the aftermath of the revolt, and was exposed to French and Indian raids after the outbreak of King William's War in 1689.
+As a result, the restored governments lacked legal foundations for their existence, an issue raised by the political opponents of the leadership.
+This was particularly problematic in Massachusetts, whose long frontier with New France saw its defenders recalled in the aftermath of the revolt; that area was exposed to French and Indian raids after the outbreak of King William's War in 1689.
 The cost of colonial defense resulted in a heavy tax burden, and the war also made it difficult to rebuild the colony's trade.

 Agents for both colonies worked in England to rectify the charter issues, with Increase Mather petitioning the Lords of Trade for a restoration of the old Massachusetts charter.
-King William was informed that this would result in a return of the Puritan government, and he wanted to prevent that from happening, so the Lords of Trade decided to solve the issue by combining the two colonies.
+King William was informed that this would result in a return of the Puritan government, and he wanted to prevent that, so the Lords of Trade decided to solve the issue by combining the two colonies.
 The resulting Province of Massachusetts Bay combined the territories of Massachusetts and Plymouth along with Martha's Vineyard, Nantucket, and the Elizabeth Islands that had been part of Dukes County in the Province of New York.